nodsup-halnux/Advanced-Hoon/Agent_Wrappers/readme.md

 ==
 ```

 But how does the %dbug mark and associated output cells get to the library for parsing?
-All generators have a return cask, so somehow this is passed there.
+All generators have a return cask, so somehow this is passed there (?).

-Casks are only used to send data over the network, not locally.
-So here it is being sent from a generator to our agent library (somehow?)

 #### Sample Agent Usage:

-Finally, lets examine how +dbug is used for the common %echo app that is found in ASL:
+Finally, lets examine how +dbug is used for the common *echo* app that is found in ASL:

 ```
 :: Structure file imported
 /-  *echo
-::Default and dbug imported, so both are already compiled /+  default-agent, dbug
+::Default and dbug imported.
+/+  default-agent, dbug
 ::Start our first core
 :: Contains state, some other shorthands